Viet27th/toolazy-custom-fields/root/tags/0.2/readme.txt

 = 0.1 =
 The first version

+= 0.2 =
+Add more custom field type WP Editor

 == Upgrade Notice ==

 = 0.1 =
 This version allow you create custom fields for Post Type

+= 0.2 =
+This version allow you create custom fields with type WP Editor